 Be gentle with yourself

 Let me say this as loud as I possibly can: THIS IS NOT YOUR FAULT.
 You did nothing to deserve this.
 I know the feelings of guilt are there.
 I still struggle with the “what if I did this” thoughts.
 It is so hard, I know, but please fight them.
-You love your baby, and your baby should be here, and if you could have done anything in your remote power to change that, you would have in a heartbeat.
+You love your baby, and your baby should be here.
+If you could have done anything in your remote power to change that, you would have in a heartbeat.
 So, fight the guilt at every turn and know this is not your fault.

 Lean into whatever you need to get through each day and each minute.
 If you need to stay in bed all day, do it.
 If it helps you to be out and about with friends to distract yourself, do it.
 If you can’t bring yourself to go to a baby shower, don’t go.
 If you want to skip Christmas this year, skip it (we did this the year we lost Charlotte).
-As a lifelong people-pleaser, I know it can be hard to put aside how others feel and react to the way you’re grieving, but believe me when I tell you– this is the time to put yourself first and take the pressure off.
+As a lifelong people-pleaser, I know it can be hard to put aside how others feel and react to the way you’re grieving but believe me when I tell you—this is the time to put yourself first and take the pressure off.
 As you move through each day missing your baby, only you know what helps you put one foot in front of the other.
 No one else can tell you what you need.
 Wrap yourself in the freedom of lowered expectations for yourself and the permission to feel how you feel about your loss and your needs.

 Grief is messy

 Before losing Charlotte, I had no idea how all-encompassing the effects of grief and loss can be.
-How the peaks and valleys of despair could come so intensely and without warning– one day, the feelings of joy, laughter, and lightness come so freely, and the next, an unexpected wave can bring me back into moments of darkness and bitterness.
+How the peaks and valleys of despair could come so intensely and without warning—one day, the feelings of joy, laughter, and lightness come so freely, and the next, an unexpected wave can bring me back into moments of darkness and bitterness.
 I found that random things like a trip to Target triggered my grief.
 The memories of perusing the baby aisles while indulging my pregnancy cravings for iced decaf caramel macchiatos and feeling Charlotte kicking away in my belly.
 The first time I went back into Target, I almost immediately felt like I couldn’t breathe and had to leave while I bit back tears.
 You can expect to have this happen without warning, but please know you are not alone in this.
 A few months after losing our daughter, I saw this meme below that perfectly sums up “the stages of grief.”

-Don’t let anyone fool you by saying grief is linear or has a timeline, or that you will ‘move on’ from losing your baby.
+Don’t let anyone fool you by saying grief is linear or has a timeline or that you will ‘move on’ from losing your baby.
 It just doesn’t work that way, and no one should have to feel like it does.
-I still don’t fully understand why certain things are a trigger for my grief, but I can say that now, seven years later, the waves hit a little softer than before, and sometimes I even welcome them because those moments help me feel close to my daughter.
+I still don’t fully understand why certain things are a trigger for my grief, but I can say that now, years later, the waves hit a little softer than before, and sometimes I even welcome them because those moments help me feel close to my daughter.
 It’s like a familiar friend coming back, reminding me how far I’ve come but that I’ll always have this pull and connection to her because she was and is a part of me.
 I’m able to understand that grief is love.

 There is support